jonnor/ESC-CNN-microcontroller/report/report.md

 \label{figure:demo}
 \end{figure}

-The on-device demonstration used the SENSING1 application example as base, and modifications were made to send the predictions out over USB.
+The on-device demonstration used the ST FP-SENSING1[@FP-AI-SENSING1] function pack as a base, with modifications made to send the model predictions out over USB.
-This example code only supports mel-spectrogram preprocessing with 16 kHz sample-rate, 30 filters and 1024 samples FFT window with 512 hops, using max-normalization for the analysis windows.
+This example code unfortunately only supports mel-spectrogram preprocessing with 16 kHz sample-rate, 30 filters and 1024 samples FFT window with 512 hops, using max-normalization for the analysis windows.
-A Strided-DS-5x5 model was trained on fold 1-8 to match these feature settings.
+Therefore a Strided-DS model was trained on fold 1-8 to match these feature settings.
 The model scored 72% on the associated validation-set, fold 9.